dZev1/dZev1/README.md

 - [Learning Algorithms with LeetCode](https://github.com/dZev1/LeetCodeProblems)
 - Learning how to use the FabricAPI for Minecraft Modding

-# Languages and tools I am currently using
+# Languages & Tools currently using/learning
 ### Languages:
 | C | C# | Py3 | C++ |
 |----------|----------|----------|----------|